Special counsel in Hunter Biden case denounces president for criticism of the probe

 Both of the prosecutions were brought by Weiss.
 The cases were rooted in a period of time when Hunter Biden was wrestling with the death of his brother, Beau Biden, and struggling with his own addiction to crack cocaine.

-Weiss, a Delaware U.S. Attorney appointed by Trump, was retained during the Biden administration, and began investigating Hunter Biden in 2019.
+Weiss, a Delaware U.S. attorney appointed by Donald Trump, was retained during the Biden administration and began investigating Hunter Biden in 2019.
 He was appointed special counsel in August 2023.

 "These prosecutions were the culmination of thorough, impartial investigations, not partisan politics," he wrote in the report.
 "Calling those rulings into question and injecting partisanship into the independent administration of the law undermines the very foundation of what makes America's justice system fair and equitable."